MarcLignarius/React.Practice/README.md

 ## Description

 This application allows users to add and delete items from a list.
-Default access is read-only, users are invited to register or login to edit the list.
-This application was built following Traversy Media's "Learn the MERN Stack series": https://www.youtube.com/watch?v=PBTYxXADG_k&list=PLillGF-RfqbbiTGgA77tGO426V3hRF9iE.
+Built following along with a React Crash Course tutorial.

 ## Technologies Used